 Stalmine-with-Staynall Parish Council news

-Date and time of next meeting - Tuesday 12 March in the village hall at 7.00pm.
+The next meeting of the council will be on Tuesday 10 March 2020 in the village hall at 7.00pm.
 Members of the public are welcome to attend.